Document Attestation - The Definitive Guide (2023)

 The term ‘attestation’ is not used by all countries though.
 It’s more commonly used in the UAE and other countries in the Middle East and South Asia.

-The process of document attestation in Canada is officially known as document authentication and legalization.
+Document attestation in Canada is officially known as an apostille.
+It is a new process for Canada, replacing authentication and legalization.

-As we’ll see in the coming chapters, the whole process can be a bit cumbersome – it can involve a translator, a notary, government departments and embassies.
+All these processes prepare your document for use abroad.
+The process to follow depends on the country which issued your document and the country where you will be using it.
+As we’ll see in the coming chapters, the process can be a bit cumbersome – it can involve a translator, a notary, government departments and embassies.

 But read on: we’ll also share a faster and more efficient way to get your documents, including a degree attestation in Canada, ready for use abroad!